Country roads account for approximately 60% of all fatalities on Scotland’s roads.

 - Watch your speed: Drive at a speed that doesn’t affect your decision-making ability – this could be well below the speed limit.

 - Prepare for the unexpected: You might think you know the road like the back of your hand, but conditions and other traffic are always changing.

 - Reduce your speed on bends: You never know what could be around the corner.

 - Look out for blind summits and hidden dips: Keep an eye on road signs and slow down as you approach.

-- Slow it down on sharp bends: Going a fraction too fast could force you into the middle of the road, leaving you exposed to oncoming traffic.
+- Slow it down on tight bends: Going a fraction too fast could force you into the middle of the road, leaving you exposed to oncoming traffic.

 - Stay in control: Drive to the conditions and be alert to unexpected hazards.